hafs-community/HAFS/doc/UsersGuide/source/CustomizingTheWorkflow/PhysicsSchemes.rst

 TC intensity is sensitive to mixing/diffusion, so two modifications were made:

-  1. Adjustment to mixing length near the surface so that it is consistent with that used in the surface-layer scheme.
-(HFSA)
+  1. Adjustment to mixing length near the surface so that it is consistent with that used in the surface-layer scheme (HFSA)
   2. LES-based TC PBL adjustment including model coefficients, Richardson number calculation, high-wind mass flux, etc. (HFSB)

 .. _ScaleAwareConvection: